Agencies Responsible for regulating drones in the Republic of Malta

 - If you are coming from a non-EU country and this is the first time you will fly your drone in an EU country, you MUST register as an Operator.

-- If you already conducted operations in another EU country before going to Malta, you must not register again.
-You always register to the first non-EU country you have conducted flights
+- You must not register again if you have already conducted operations in another EU country before going to Malta.
+You always register to the first non-EU country you have conducted flights.

 Remote Pilot Certificate (Non-EU Residents)